yipmunallen/second-milestone-project/README.md

 1. Be able to give feedback on my experience
    1. The user can click on the "Submit Feedback" button at the end of each game to redirect to the "Feedback" page
    1. From the "Feedback" page, the user can input their Name, Email and Message to be submitted using the EmailJS API

-#### Functionality

-  - __Settings Page__ - This has been tested to ensure that if a difficulty is not selected, an error will appear asking the user to select one.

-  - __Feedback Form__ - This has been tested to ensure that if the "submit" button is selected with some fields left unfilled, an error will appear asking the user to complete the unfilled fields.
-Similarly, if an email address is inputted without an "@" sign, an error will also appear, stating that this is not a valid email.
+   1. if the "submit" button is selected with some fields left unfilled, an error will appear asking the user to complete the unfilled fields.
+Similarly, if an email address is inputted without an "@" sign, an error will also appear, stating that this is not a valid email

+#### Additional Functionality

+  - __Allowing single answer__-  This has been tested to ensure that once an answer is clicked, all other answer buttons

+  - __Next Question Button__- This has been tested to ensure that it will appear whenever a selection is made, or when the timer runs out

 #### Compatibility